 (2) A person who personally performs construction work on the site of real property which the person owns or leases whether for commercial or residential purposes;

-(3) A person who is licensed or registred as a professional and who functions under the control of any other licensing or regulatory board, whose primary business is real estate sales, appraisal, development, management and maintenance, who acting in his or her respective professional capacity and any employee of such professional, acting in the course or his or her employment, performs any work which may be considered to be performing contracting work;
+(3) A person who is licensed or registered as a professional and who functions under the control of any other licensing or regulatory board, whose primary business is real estate sales, appraisal, development, management, and maintenance, who acting in his or her respective professional capacity and any employee of the professional, acting in the course of his or her employment, performs any work which may be considered to be performing contracting work;

-(4) A pest control operator licensed under the provisions of section seven, article sixteen-a, chapter nineteen of the West Virginia Code to engage in the application of pesticides for hire, unless the operator also performs structural repairs exceeding one thousand dollars ($1,000) on property treated for insect pests; or
+(4) A pest control operator licensed under the provisions of West Virginia Code 19-16A-7 to engage in the application of pesticides for hire, unless the operator also performs structural repairs exceeding one thousand dollars ($1,000) on property treated for insect pests;

-(5) A corporation, partnership or sole proprietorship, whose primary purpose is to prepare construction plans and specifications used by the contractors defined in this subsection and who employs full-time a registered architect licensed to practice in this State or a registered professional engineer licensed to practice in this State.
-Employees of such corporation, partnership or sole proprietorship shall also be exempt from the requirements of this section.
+(5) A corporation, partnership, or sole proprietorship whose primary purpose is to prepare construction plans and specifications used by the contractors defined in this subsection and who employs full-time a registered architect licensed to practice in this state or a registered professional engineer licensed to practice in this state.
+Employees of the corporation, partnership, or sole proprietorship shall also be exempt from the requirements of this section.

-(6) This section shall be given the effect and interpreted so as to require each and every sub-contractor listed on a building permit application to be licensed in accordance with this section in order for a building permit to be issued to the general contractor.
+(c) Interpretation.
+This section shall be given the effect and interpreted so as to require each and every subcontractor listed on a building permit application to be licensed in accordance with this section in order for a building permit to be issued to the general contractor.